Acklio/schc-over-lorawan/draft-ietf-lpwan-schc-over-lorawan.md

   - Dynamically: after a Join Procedure by the Network Gateway in *Over The Air Activation* mode.

-- Downlink: LoRaWAN term for a message transmitted by the network and received by the device.
+- Downlink: LoRaWAN term for a frame transmitted by the network and received by the device.
 - OUI: Organisation Unique Identifier.
 IEEE assigned prefix for EUI.
 - RCS: Reassembly Check Sequence.
 Used to verify the integrity of the